 Who is Jo Roberts?

 This is my story: I’ve been subject to compulsory treatment a few times in my life and was sectioned for long periods.
-I am still subject to a Home Office section.
+Until 2020 I was subject to a Home Office section.
 Having been through this, I strongly feel that we need a service that works as hard as possible to prevent people from needing to go to hospital, and that treats them with respect when there’s no choice but to compel them.

 I originally campaigned for a fair Mental Health Act back in the early noughties when a draft new Act was being considered by Parliament.
 I played a leading part in seeing off a new draft act which was not taking us in the right direction at all.
 We then ended up with an amending act which modified parts of the 1983 Mental Health Act.